Huang-Hau-Shuan/Orbital25/milestone2.md

   1. Added notification display
   1. Added guide input
   1. Added UI to select starting character & personal information
-  1. Added in game UI to select what to do / where to go
+  1. Added in game UI to select what to do / where to go / which bus to take
   1. Added sleep (now you can sleep until the next task starts)
   1. Now simulated apps and websites can save and load data from backend
 - New Maps